 The selection criteria for the interfaces of the composed subset consider simply the security functionality that is available from these interfaces.
-Focus was laid upon the changes to the predecessor in version "C3", for example the applied bug fixes and the additional USB interface.
+Focus was laid upon interfaces that are in particular security sensitive for JavaCard platform, such as firewall mechanisms, atomic transactions, PIN mechanisms or key handling.
 The tested subset comprises the APDU and the API interfaces available to users.
-While the physical IC interface relies on the platform certification, the independent testing focussed on the APDU interface (based on the Global Platform specification) and the API interface (which provides packages from JavaCard API, Global Platform API and proprietary API).
+While the physical IC interface relies on the platform certification, the independent testing focused on the APDU interface (based on the Global Platform specification [16]) and the API interface (which provides packages from JavaCard API, GlobalPlatform API and proprietary API).